- “Salary and Benefits” recorded the widest talent gap at 8-point difference between talent expectations and assessment of employers

 top 3 reasons why workers are less motivated in 2025: generation data

-The survey’s sectoral insights highlight notable differences in what drives employee engagement.
+The survey’s sectoral insights highlight notable differences in what drives employee engagement and contributes to a positive employee retention rate.

 AI adoption rising quickly in malaysia